Partial Digital Amputation (Onychectomy, Declawing) of Non-Domestic Felids and Other Carnivores Kept in Human Care

 Summary

 Onychectomy (declawing) of non-domestic carnivores constitutes a partial digital amputation and is a painful procedure with a lengthy healing period.
-Post-surgical consequences may adversely affect the animal’s health and welfare resulting in lifelong discomfort.
+Post-surgical consequences may adversely affect the animal’s health, natural behaviour, and welfare resulting in lifelong weakness and discomfort.

 Background

-1. Despite efforts by veterinarians and other animal health professionals to educate the public regarding the risks to animals and people of private ownership of wild or exotic species (1), non-domestic feline species and other carnivores (such as bears, wolves, raccoons, and coatis) are occasionally kept as pets - or in non-accredited zoos or wildlife parks.
-Some of these animals have been subjected to declawing to prevent injury to the owner, or to other humans and animals (1-4).
+1. Despite efforts by veterinarians and other animal health professionals to educate the public regarding the risks to animals and people of private ownership of wild (native or exotic) species (1), non-domestic feline species and other carnivores (such as bears, wolves, raccoons, and coatis) are occasionally kept as pets, or in non-accredited zoos or wildlife parks (2-4).
+Some of these animals have been subjected to declawing to prevent injury to the owner, or to other humans and animals (1,4,5).

 2. Onychectomy (declawing) of these animals constitutes a partial digital amputation and is a painful procedure involving a lengthy healing period.
 Post-surgical consequences may adversely affect the animal’s health and welfare.

-• Declawing may result in lifelong discomfort for the animal, and corrective surgery may be necessary to address post-operative complications (2-4).
+• Declawing may lead to functionally devastating consequence resulting in lifelong weakness and/or discomfort for the animal.
+Corrective surgery may be necessary to address post-operative complications (6-9).

-3. Accredited zoological institutions have codes of professional ethics that prohibit the mutilation of animals for cosmetic purposes, or the alteration of physical appearances without valid husbandry or medical reasons (5).
-Private practitioners who are requested to engage in any surgical procedures including onychectomy, for non-medical reasons on wild or exotic species are strongly urged to adopt that ethical standard.
+3. Accredited zoological institutions have codes of professional ethics that prohibit the mutilation of animals for cosmetic purposes, or the alteration of physical appearances without valid husbandry or medical reasons (4).
+Private practitioners who are requested to engage in any surgical procedures, including onychectomy, for non-medical reasons on wild (native or exotic) species are strongly urged to adopt that ethical standard.

 References